Cornwall Airport Newquay becomes the first Makaton friendly UK Airport

 Even if they are not flying that day, we hope that people within the area will make use of our 30 minutes free parking and pop by to use this facility.

 We have held a number of familiarisation tours for members of the disability community who have always wanted to visit new places but have not considered travelling by air to our tours.
 Cornwall Airport Newquay wishes to show you this is an inclusive environment and there are no barriers to flying.
 These can include private requests for families and small groups to have a tour of the airport and to alleviate any fears they may have about travelling.

-We hosted a family and a small group of young adults who have autism and a young adult with anxiety who will all be travelling later in the year.
+- Hosting a family and a small group of young adults who have autism, and a young adult with anxiety who were due to be travelling later in the year.

-We held a familiarisation day for anyone who requires assistance and wanting a tour of the Airport terminal.
+- Holding a familiarisation day for anyone who requires assistance and wanted a tour of the Airport terminal.
 This was a great opportunity to experience a live airport environment and have access to an aircraft.

 Time to Shine